 (INFJ stands for Introvert, iNtuitive, Feeling, Judging and represents individual's preferences in four dimensions characterising personality type, according to Jung's and Briggs Myers' theories of personality type.)

-My love of colour has been used professionally in my art and design based career; from graphic design through to textile design and into theatre productions.
+This was the start of a lifelong love affair with colour and patterns which continued into a professional art, design and business career; from graphic design to textile design and into theatre productions.

 As a small child the question I hated the most was "What is your favourite colour?"

 I couldn't understand why all these people were asking me to choose!

 Why should I?

 I love all colours - every colour has it's own unique place in the world and is beautiful in its own right.